rhaslund/labguides/vbr-9.5u3/module-09/content.md

 19. [] Click the **Login** button.
 20. [] Enter username: +++testmail+++
 21. [] Press the **Enter** keyboard button.
+> Note: If the testmail user cannot be found, the username and password set in Configuration\\Setting was incorrect.
+Click the Configuration button in the top right corner, Navigate to the Sessions view and enter username VEEAMLAB\\Administrator and password Pa$$w0rd.

 22. [] Select the **testmail** user.
 23. [] Tick the **Mail** check box.
 24. [] Click the **Restore** button.